 The evening continues with delicious food – aged cheese in oil, a mysterious vegetable purée fried into nuggets (that Almu explains are like champiñones but from the bosque – like mushrooms but in the woods?), tiny roasted peppers, Salmorejo soup, and hummus.
 I continue to make small talk but am still struck by the Jewish Quarter story.
 It’s too late to ask now, and the night concludes with Almu writing a list of places for me to visit during my final week in Córdoba.
 It’s all abrazos and adios, and I walk through the gated patio back to my room.

-Later when Cris and I were discussing the podcast, I paraphrased the fragment of Kirk’s story in which his mother confronts him in the stairwell.
+Later, Cris and I discuss the podcast.
+I paraphrase the fragment of Kirk’s story in which his mother confronts him in the stairwell.
 To me, if Kirk assumed his mother could read his thoughts, his perceived tone of her voice would be one of menace and shame – “What are you doing, you bad little boy?”
-This shocked Cris, and she stated that she didn’t interpret Kirk’s story with this tone at all.
+This shocks Cris, and she states that she didn’t interpret Kirk’s story with this tone at all.
 To her, if Kirk assumed his mother could read his thoughts and automatically comprehend his emotional torment, he would perceive her tone as one of knowing rationality – “What are you doing to yourself honey?
 Come on, don’t be so silly.”
-My interpretation was based upon my childhood experiences with an angry, shaming mother, while Cris’ interpretations was based upon her childhood experiences with a pragmatic, caring mother.
+My interpretation is based upon my childhood experiences with an angry, shaming mother, while Cris’ interpretation is based upon her childhood experiences with a pragmatic, caring mother.